aha124/Parkside-Website/README.md

   - `splash`: Components for the splash page
   - `ui`: UI components from Shadcn UI
 - `public`: Static assets like images
+- `scripts`: Utility scripts for content updates
+  - `fetch-news.js`: Script to fetch news from the Parkside Harmony website
+  - `scrapeEventsPage.js`: Script to fetch events from the Parkside Harmony website
+- `.github/workflows`: GitHub Actions workflow configurations

+## Automated Content Updates

+The website uses GitHub Actions to automatically fetch and update content from the Parkside Harmony website:

+### News Updates
+- News articles are fetched from https://parksideharmony.org/news
+- The script extracts titles, dates, summaries, images, and URLs
+- Updates are saved to `public/data/news.json`

+### Event Updates
+- Events are fetched from https://parksideharmony.org/events
+- The script extracts event details, dates, locations, and images
+- Updates are saved to `public/data/events.json`

+### Update Schedule
+- Updates run automatically every day at midnight
+- Updates also run when the scripts are modified
+- Manual updates can be triggered from the GitHub Actions tab

 ## License